 To get the best view, head over to Phare d’el Hank, a lighthouse that’s over 100 years old (built in 1914).
 Make sure you have the strength to climb 256 steps and are ok with a small, spiral staircase.
 And although your legs may shake once you get to the top, the view is breathtaking and worthwhile.
 Make sure to bring your best camera!

 It’s hard to miss out on Hassan II Mosque, one of the world’s largest mosques, which took seven years to build by 35,000 workers and 10,000 designers.
 Completed in 1993, the mosque was constructed partly on land and partly on the water—a request made by the late King Hassan II.
 The exterior is beautifully designed with tiles the colors of the sea, while the interior is intricately constructed with scripts from the Quran and Islamic decor and only accessible via a private tour.

 If you do decide to go on a tour of the inside, make sure to check out the retractable roof where you can get a glimpse of the gorgeous sky, and if you keep on walking, you will notice the mosque is high-tech, featuring electric doors and a heated floor.

 Another gem in Casablanca is Old Medina, the city’s older area featuring European architecture from the early 1900s when it was occupied by the French for several decades.
 You’ll notice that some of the exteriors are chipping away with age, adding on to the Old Medina’s unique charm.

 For the most part, Old Medina is a large marketplace where you can haggle vendors selling eclectic items such as oils, leather goods, spices, materials and more.
 There are also a ton of small cafes and eateries that offer some of the best homemade Moroccan dishes in the city.

 Casablanca is a destination that can’t be avoided when visiting Morocco.
-It’s deep history and mix of age-old cultures makes it a real gem for culture lovers.
+Its deep history and a mix of age-old cultures make it a real gem for culture lovers.